sw-programmer/SelfCI/README.md

 </p>

 we propose **SelfCI**, a complementary self-distillation framework that decouples information suppression from task resolution for Contextual Integrity in LLMs.
-This directory contains the training and evaluation scripts for SelfCI and the GRPO-based [CI-RL](https://arxiv.org/abs/2506.04245) baseline on [contextual-integrity dataset](https://huggingface.co/datasets/huseyinatahaninan/ContextualIntegritySyntheticDataset).
+This directory contains the training and evaluation scripts for our **SelfCI** and the GRPO baseline [CI-RL](https://arxiv.org/abs/2506.04245).

 <p align="center">
   <img src="./assets/main_fig.png" width="750">